Twins rally past Giants 3-2 on Celestino walk in 10th – KION546

 Giants: 1B LaMonte Wade Jr. was back in the lineup.
 A late scratch Friday with hip tightness, he struck out three times.

-Twins: 2B Jorge Polanco left the game in the sixth with left patellar tendinitis and is day to day. … RHP Tyler Mahle (right shoulder tightness) felt good after throwing 25 pitches in a Friday bullpen session.
+Twins: 2B Jorge Polanco left the game in the sixth with left patellar tendinitis and is day to day.
+He’ll be evaluated Sunday. … RHP Tyler Mahle (right shoulder tightness) felt good after throwing 25 pitches in a Friday bullpen session.
 A more intense bullpen session is planned next, although no time has been set.
 He is eligible to come off the 15-day disabled list Sept.
 2.

 UP NEXT